botanica-consulting/wiredialer/README.md

-# WireDialer
+# ☎️ WireDialer
-A usermode WireGuard client in an idiomatic Golang Dialer style.
+A usermode WireGuard client in an idiomatic Golang Dialer style, by [Botanica Software Labs](https://botanica.software)

 This is a simple utility library that provides an adapter between a typical WireGuard configuration file and the Golang `Dial` and `DialContext` functions.

 A typical use case would be proxying specific connections in cases where you do not want to rely on OS configuration (i.e. routing) to ensure proper tunneling, for instance in security-sensitive contexts, or for masking your origin.

 # Example - HTTP client
 ```go